Regularity of non-autonomous self-similar sets: Introduction

 A simple consequence of bounded branching is that $\sup_{n\in\N}\#\mathcal{J}_n<\infty$ (see \cref{l:branch-bound}).
 If the IFS is homogeneous, then it is also easy to check that these two conditions are equivalent.

-The following lemma summarizes the relationship between these two conditions as well as the bounded neighbourhood condition.
 It is easy to see that there is a non-autonomous IFS which satisfies the bounded neighbourhood condition but not the open set condition; indeed, this will necessarily happen if there are distinct $(i_1,\ldots,i_n)$ and $(j_1,\ldots,j_k)$ such that

 To give a concrete example, one might take $\Phi_1 = \Phi_2 = \{x/3, x/3+2/9, x/3+2/3\}$ and $\Phi_n = \{x/3, x/3 + 2/3\}$ for $n\geq 3$.
-If the IFS is autonomous, then it is well-known, see e.g.\ \cite[Theorems 3.5 and 5.5]{zbl:1148.28007}, that the bounded neighbourhood condition and the open set condition are equivalent. \begin{itheorem} Let $(\Phi_n)_{n=1}^\infty$ be a non-autonomous IFS.
-If $(\Phi_n)_{n=1}^\infty$ satisfies the bounded neighbourhood condition, then it has bounded branching.
-On the other hand, if the IFS satisfies the open set condition, then the bounded neighbourhood condition holds if any of the following conditions are satisfied: \begin{enumerate}[nl,a] \item The IFS satisfies the cone condition and has bounded branching. \item The IFS is homogeneous and has bounded branching. \item The IFS has contraction ratios uniformly bounded away from 0: that is, there is a constant $r_{\min}>0$ so that $r_{n,j}\geq r_{\min}$ for all $n\in\N$ and $j\in\mathcal{J}_n$. \end{enumerate} \end{itheorem} The most important aspect of \cref{it:reg} is the statement.
+If the IFS is autonomous, then it is well-known, see e.g.\ \cite[Theorems 3.5 and 5.5]{zbl:1148.28007}, that the bounded neighbourhood condition and the open set condition are equivalent. \begin{itheorem} Let $(\Phi_n)_{n=1}^\infty$ be a non-autonomous IFS satisfying the open set condition.
+Then the bounded neighbourhood condition holds if any of the following conditions are satisfied: \begin{enumerate}[nl,a] \item The IFS satisfies the cone condition and has bounded branching. \item The IFS is homogeneous and has bounded branching. \item The IFS has contraction ratios uniformly bounded away from 0: that is, there is a constant $r_{\min}>0$ so that $r_{n,j}\geq r_{\min}$ for all $n\in\N$ and $j\in\mathcal{J}_n$. \end{enumerate} \end{itheorem} The most important aspect of \cref{it:reg} is the statement.
 Having stated it, the proof is relatively standard; certainly, the various techniques used in the proof have appeared in previous papers studying non-autonomous iterated function systems.
 The point is that these geometric arguments are only required to establish the bounded neighbourhood condition, which, by \cref{c:symb-Assouad}, is essentially equivalent to the reduction to symbolic space and enables one to ignore the overlapping structure of the IFS.

 Finally, to demonstrate necessity of our assumptions, we construct a variety of explicit examples with various irregular properties.
 In the first example, we show that bounding $\#\mathcal{J}_n$ in the definition of the bounded branching condition is insufficient: more precisely, for any $\varepsilon>0$, there exists a non-autonomous IFS with limit set $K\subset[0,1]$ satisfying the open set condition with respect to the open set $(0,1)$ such that \begin{enumerate}[nl,r] \item has $\#\mathcal{J}_n=2$ for all $n\in\N$, \item has $\dimA K=1$, and \item has $0<\theta(n,m)\leq\varepsilon$ for all $n,m\in\N$. \end{enumerate} In particular, this IFS must be inhomogeneous, or it would satisfy the bounded neighbourhood condition by \cref{it:reg}.
 The construction can be found in \cref{ex:unbounded}.